MCBAP Certifications

 • Certified Clinical Supervisor (CCS)

-• Certified Clinical Supervisor – Development Plan
+• Certified Clinical Supervisor – Development Plan (CCS-DP)

 • Certified Clinical Supervisor-Michigan (CCS-M)